amitgaru2/cvf-python-gnn/README.md

 1. `simulations/`

     All simulations logic and code.
 Simulations are performed `N` (thousands) times to generate a statistics of rank effect based on the number of steps taken by the random initial state to reach an state where no possible transition or fault (cvf) exist.
+Fault are introduced every `Fault Interval` steps i.e. if `Fault Interval = 5` then first `4` state transitions are Program Transitions and the `5th` step is a fault from cvf at targetted edges.

 1. `utils/`